klange/toaruos/README.md

 ToAruOS contains additional software with the following copyright notices:

-* The CPU detection code provided in `userspace/cpudet.c`:
+* The CPU detection code provided in `userspace/cpudet.c` carries the following copyright notice, and has been made available by its author for use in other projects:
   Copyright (c) 2006-2007 -  http://brynet.biz.tm - <brynet@gmail.com>

-* A copy of the VL Gothic TrueType font is included in this repository; VL Gothic is distributed under the following license:
+* A copy of the [VL Gothic TrueType font](http://vlgothic.dicey.org/) is included in this repository; VL Gothic is distributed under the following license:

         Copyright (c) 1990-2003 Wada Laboratory, the University of Tokyo.
         Copyright (c) 2003-2004 Electronic Font Open Laboratory (/efont/).